 Human-readable.
 Extreme examples: COBOL, AppleScript.

 Von Neumann—idea of putting program into memory rather than hard-wiring.
-(Babbage’s machine took programs on cards; equivalent of memory was a mechanical state of the machine.)
+(1945)

 Typically, a new assembler language is developed for each CPU architecture.